Invar

 A detailed explanation of Invar's anomalously low CTE has proven elusive for physicists.

-3Pt with the free energies of FM and SFCs predicted from first-principles calculations and were able to predict the temperature ranges of negative thermal expansion under various pressures.[17]
-It was shown that all individual FM and SFCs have positive thermal expansion, and the negative thermal expansion originates from the increasing populations of SFCs with smaller volumes than that of FM.[18]
+Wang et al. considered the statistical mixture between the fully ferromagnetic (FM) configuration and the spin-flipping configurations (SFCs) in Fe3Pt, with the free energies of FM and SFCs predicted from first-principles calculations, and were able to predict the temperature ranges of negative thermal expansion under various pressures.
+It was shown that all individual FM and SFCs have positive thermal expansion, and the negative thermal expansion originates from the increasing populations of SFCs with smaller volumes than that of FM.

-See also
+See Also

-• Constantan and Manganin, alloys with relatively constant electrical resistivity
+- Constantan and Manganin, alloys with relatively constant electrical resistivity

-• Sitall and Zerodur, ceramic materials with a relatively low thermal expansion
+- Sitall and Zerodur, ceramic materials with a relatively low thermal expansion

-• Borosilicate glass and Ultra low expansion glass, low expansion glasses resistant to thermal shock
+- Borosilicate glass and Ultra-low expansion glass, low expansion glasses resistant to thermal shock

 References